 Authors: Ian McDermott and Patricia Riddell, Professor of Applied Neuroscience

 Suddenly, neuroscience seems to have become a hot topic.
-In newspapers, trade magazines, on television and radio, new insights into the brain and how it drives our behaviour are now appearing regularly.
 But does understanding how our brain works really help us to perform better?

 Rather than talking in generalities this is a question best answered by looking at specific applications.
 We’re going to start by focusing on whether neuroscience could help us have more of something pretty much everyone would like more of – those eureka moments of insight!